contagon/handbook/handbook/22-providing-for-temporal-needs.md

 Bishops may consult with Family Services staff to better understand a member’s emotional challenges and to identify available resources.
 Stake and mission presidents may also consult with Family Services.
 Family Services staff can help these leaders evaluate if a member with serious emotional or social challenges may need professional counseling.
 Leaders can request a consultation by contacting their Family Services office or their welfare and self-reliance manager.
 (See [31.3.6](31.md#3136-professional-counseling-and-therapy) for contact information.)

 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Bishops can refer members who need counseling to a Family Services professional, where available.
 They do this by using a bishop’s order for services (see “[Bishops’ Orders and Referrals](https://wsrs.churchofjesuschrist.org/LocalUnitResources)” in LCR).
+Relief Society and elders quorum presidents can also initiate these referrals.
+These referrals require approval by the bishop.

 Alternatively, members may seek help from reputable professional counselors in the community.

 Sometimes bishops counsel members who need help to repent of sinful behavior.
 This behavior may include sins related to or caused by addictions.
 In these situations, bishops should refer to the guidelines in [32.8.1](32-repentance-and-membership-councils.md#3281-personal-counseling) and [32.8.2](32-repentance-and-membership-councils.md#3282-helping-people-address-addictions-and-pornography-use).